oci-landing-zones/oci-cis-landingzone-quickstart/terraform.md

 [![Deploy_To_OCI](images/DeployToOCI.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart/archive/refs/heads/main.zip)

-The button will take you to Resource Manager service page where you can proceed with the Stack creation.
+*If you are logged in your OCI tenancy, the button will take you directly to OCI Resource Manager where you can proceed to deploy.
+If you are not logged, the button takes you to Oracle Cloud initial page where you must enter your tenancy name and log in to OCI.*

 3. In **Working Directory**, make sure the config folder is selected.
 4. In **Name**, give the stack a name or accept the default.